Trying Harder Won’t Close the Distance — But This Will

 If you're realizing you've been doing more than your share in relationships, you're not alone.

-My courses are designed to help smart, capable women stop carrying love on their backs and start creating relationships that feel mutual, steady, and secure.
+My courses help smart, capable women stop carrying love on their backs and start creating relationships that feel mutual, steady, and secure.

 #toonice #overgiving #caringtoomuch #relationshipburnout #relationshipexhaustion #overfunctioning #anxiousattachmentstyle #anxiousattachmenthealing #EmotionallyUnavailableMen #RelationshipPatterns #Attachment Wounds #ToxicRelationships #Codependency #SelfWorthHealing #securerelationships #peoplepleasinginrelationships #feminineenergyandlove #anxiousattachment #anxiousinlove #anxiousattachmentstyle #highvalue #highvalueman #highvaluewoman #overgivinginrelationships #howtostopovergiving #highfunctioningcodependency